kasraheidarinezhad/Dating4Match/README.md

 ### Some suggestions to improvement Dating4Match

-Here we provide some suggestions to improve of customize Dating4Match portal:
+Here we provide some suggestions to improve and customize Dating4Match portal:

 1-	Add new functionality such as: block/unblock member, delete chat and delete account to member activities.